rylanturner02/distributed-classification/README.md

 # Distributed Tree Classifier

 A simple distributed training system for tree classification using PyTorch.
+This architecture utilizes data parallelization, ideal for large-scale classification training.

 ## Setup